Hike To This Sandy Cave In Kentucky For An Out-Of-This-World Experience

 We already know that Kentucky has incredible hiking trails that rival the best in the world.
 We have it all here in the Bluegrass State, and there are bound to be natural wonders you have yet to discover.
 Located in the southeastern region of Kentucky and stretching into Tennessee and Virginia, Cumberland Gap National Historical Park is definitely one of the premier hiking destinations in the United States – if not the entire world.

 There are so many natural features throughout the park that will take your breath away, and one of them happens to be along a trail that stretches into Kentucky.
-Sand Cave is tucked away on the Ewing Trail, which begins in Virginia, but once you cross the state line, the hike to this sandy cave in Kentucky is an out-of-this-world experience.
+Sand Cave in Kentucky is tucked away on the Ewing Trail, which begins in Virginia, but once you cross the state line, the hike to this sandy cave in Kentucky is an out-of-this-world experience.

 The Ewing Trailhead is technically located in Virginia, though you’ll cross into Kentucky while hiking the trail.
 The trailhead is located in Civic Park at SR 724, Ewing, VA 24248.
 For more information about the trail, visit here and for more on Cumberland Gap, follow along with the park on Facebook here.